 - Tell you what is happening to your idea within two weeks

 The school council will try to make your idea happen by getting:

 - If they can’t they will tell you why not.

 - If they can, they will want your class to help make your idea happen.

 What will staff do for the school council?

 Make sure meetings happen when they are supposed to.

 Support pupils to run meetings.

-- The Headteacher will answer all the school council’s questions within one week.
+- The Headteacher will answer all the school council’s questions.